 We made our way further south on foul smelling Route 34, passing through the bustling town of Dominical.
 Destination?
 The Osa Peninsula.
 On the way was Palma Tica land- palm oil trees planted mile after mile after mile.
-Occasionally there would be a small but smoky, smelly factory, processing the oil you will get in your cookies, pizza, chocolate, deodorant and practically everything else.
-Hard to avoid palm oil even if you want to and here you can see the destruction the mono crop is causing.
-Mixed in between the thousands of trees are the shacks, poverty stricken areas, where the workers live who are making this tasty palm oil miracle come true for our convenience, find a meager way to live.
+Occasionally there would be a small but smoky, smelly factory, processing the world’s supply of oil you will get in your cookies, pizza, chocolate, deodorant and practically everything else.
+Hard to avoid palm oil even if you want to.
+Here on Rt.
+34, you can see the destruction the mono crop is causing.
+Mixed among the thousands of trees are the shacks, the poverty-stricken areas, where the workers who are making this tasty palm oil miracle come true for our convenience, find a meager way to live.
 Very hard to witness.

 Another site of note are the graveyards.
 Tile boxes set inside chain link fences.
 Hundreds of them, mile after mile.
-I asked and searched on the internet but was not able to find out why they bury their dead in these above ground huge tile boxes that are all white and then fence them in.
+I asked and searched on the internet but was not able to find out why they bury their dead in these above ground huge tile boxes that are all white, and then fence them in.